gatechain/gatechain-docs/en/gatechain-wallet.md

 ![](./images/13.png)<br/>![](./images/14.png)![](./images/15.png)</br>

-> You can also activate Vault Account through a normal account.
+> You can also activate Vault Account through a Standard Account.
 >
 > - Access to the overview interface of another account you will use it to activate the Vault Account.
 Click "Activate other account" at the right side
 > <br/>![](./images/vault14.png)</br>
 > - Access to activate Vault Account page.
 > - Activation process is as above mentioned.<br/>![](./images/vault15.png)</br>
-> Note: the Normal Account used to activate the Vault Account will auto- fill “Retrieval Account” field.
+> Note: the Standard Account used to activate the Vault Account will auto- fill “Retrieval Account” field.
 If you want to use another account as Retrieval Account, please modify it.

 ### 4.6 The clearing time of Vault Account can be changed
 Steps as follows: